 - Organise an interdisciplinary event that encourages skills development/collaborations

 - Be a member of a departmental committee and/or have a yearly meeting with your Head of Department

 - Have your own personal webpage which is linked to the PDC Reps webpage.

-Nominations will be open to the College during summer 2016, with any member of staff being able to nominate a PDC Rep. To do this, they will have to give a short explanation as to why this Rep should win the award.
+Nominations will normally open to the College during the summer term.
+All members of staff are eligible to nominate a PDC Rep. To do this, they will have to complete a nomination form which includes an optional space for a short explanation as to why this Rep should win the award.
 The winner will be decided by taking into account the number of nominations and the comments made on the form, the evidence that they have carried out the above five points and the votes received by the email ballot sent out to all current Reps.

 2015 PDC Reps Award Dinner